Overview

 - Creative Journaling

+Journaling is one of the most widely practiced forms of creative expression in the world today.
+If we count things like blogging and social media posts as part of journaling, then surely journaling should be at the heart of any contemporary literature degree.
+Yet journals are not something you learn about by reading, but rather offer a form of self-expression, of practice as literacy.
 This module will introduce you to the practice of creative journaling.
 You will explore the different ways this practice can support your personal and professional development as creatives.
-You will critically analyze the creative journals of writers, musicians, and artists, and keep a weekly creative journal, experimenting with different approaches and techniques for documenting and reflecting on their creativity.
+You will critically analyse the creative journals of writers, musicians, and artists, and keep a weekly creative journal, experimenting with different approaches and techniques for documenting and reflecting on their creativity.

 - Representation and Identity